kinnison/infrafish/README.md

 You need to get some basic configuration into hosts/$systemname - you can begin by acquiring this from /etc/nixos on the system

+Then you can go ahead and configure it how you want.

+To deploy just one host you can do `deploy -i '.#systemname.system`